How to Determine Your Beer Production Costs

 The first step to determining your beer production costs is to determine your costing methods.
-If you are at the stage where this data is not readily available and are investigating brewery management software, make sure the solution you choose allows you to select various costing methods that work best for your business model.
+If you are at the stage where this data is not readily available and you are investigating brewery management software, make sure the solution you choose allows you to select various costing methods that work best for your business model.

 We’ve found that the moving average valuation method defined at the item level works best for breweries.
 This dynamic cost accounting enables you to track real-time costs of purchased and produced items as prices fluctuate or production variances occur.

 Since the moving average costs fluctuate with any new purchase, successful accounting relies upon a perpetual inventory tracking system that keeps real-time records of inventory balances.
 By preventing the peaks and valleys seen with other costing methods, you can always trust the accuracy of the cost of your goods.

 Be sure to consult your finance professional, team, or third-party accountant for what works best for you and your business when it comes to determining your beer production costs.

 2. Understand your Cost of Goods Sold (COGs)